Sue Creek 2-Way Audio Sample Application¶

 This sample application captures 8 channels of audio one from each of the 8 microphones.
 The first 2 channels are buffered and forwarded to the host.
 Simultaneously, 2 channels of audio from the host are buffered and forwarded to the codec.
-This bidirectional forwarding of audio demonstrates a 2-way audio stream between S1000’s microphones/audio line-out and the host.
+This bidirectional forwarding of audio demonstrates a 2-way audio stream between the Sue Creek board’s microphones/audio line-out and the host.

-After the app starts, one may use the ALSA aplay/arecord commands on a Linux host connected to S1000 over the I2S bus to play and record the audio.
+After the app starts, one may use the ALSA aplay/arecord commands on a Linux host connected to Sue Creek board over the I2S bus to play and record audio.

-This application uses an Intel® S1000 Customer Reference Board (CRB) with a circular 8 microphone array board.
-The Microphone array board contains a TI TLV320DAC3101 DAC for line-level Audio output.
+This application uses an Sue Creek Customer Reference Board (CRB) with a circular 8 microphone array board.
+The Microphone array board contains a TI TLV320DAC3101 DAC for line-level audio output.

 A rework of the host to CRB cable is required for playing audio from host.
 Pin 12 needs to be wired to Pin 29 on the 40-pin connector of the cable.